 You’ll find some hearty options here in addition to sandwiches and burgers.
 Most of the quick service options are decent (or really good ) for quick serve.
 The ones at the resorts tend to have more options than those in the parks.

-Then when it comes to strictly quick serve, Mobile ordering is another option that Disney World has pushed in 2020- and good news!
-It’s pretty easy to use with a non-life-threatening Allergy.
+Then when it comes to strictly quick serve, Mobile ordering is another option that Disney World has pushed in 2021- and good news!
+It’s pretty easy to use with a non-life-threatening Allergy.⬅️

 For those of you with severe allergies, Mobile Ordering is NOT the best option, and you need to walk up to the quick serve and talk to them about placing and order with a cashier and manager.

 Why?
 Because accidents happen- even with the chefs.
-The thing about mobile ordering is that the person that hands you the food is not the person that prepares it and there are huge concerns about misplaced food and cross contamination (Think grabbing a tray with spillage of allergens and then not changing gloves before handling your tray).
+The thing about mobile ordering is that the person that hands you the food is not the person that prepares it and there are huge concerns about misplaced food and cross contamination.

 When you talk to a manager or a Chef then you can alert them to how serious your allergy is and they can limit the number of people touching your food.
 Win Win!

-The Best Quick serve options for gluten free foodies include
+The Best Quick serve options for gluten free foodies on Disney World property include

 Y’all.
 Texas toast.
 Beef brisket.
 Sweet tea.
 I am in BBQ food allergy heaven!
 It TRULY is a salute to all cook offs but mostly Barbecue!

 Everyone was so excited when they came out with all of these themed foods- I mean, Docking Bay 7 has some crazy cool eats!

-We’ve eaten here a number of times, especially because my husband loves Chipotle so much and this is very similar.
+We’ve eaten here a number of times, especially because my husband loves Chipotle so much and this is SUPER similar.
 Everything is pretty laid back, and easy to customize because it’s a ‘build your own bowl’ style.